 BYU Marriott School of Business dean Brigitte Madrian has announced the appointment of Mat Duerden as the new chair of the Department of Experience Design and Management (ExDM).
 Duerden succeeded Neil Lundberg, the previous department chair, on July 1, 2024.

-Lundberg served for nine influential years as department chair and a member of the BYU Marriott Leadership Council.
+Lundberg served for nine years as department chair and as a member of the BYU Marriott Leadership Council.
 “He has led the department through some significant transitions with wisdom, kindness, and generosity,” Madrian says.
 “We are grateful for his service to the program and the college.”

 Duerden received his bachelor’s degree in German and his master’s degree in youth and family recreation from BYU, after which he received a PhD from Texas A&M University in recreation, park, and tourism services in 2009.
 In 2012 he joined BYU Marriott’s ExDM faculty.
 Duerden’s publications have appeared in a variety of journals, and he is coauthor of the book Designing Experiences (2019).
 In addition to teaching, he has consulted with organizations in healthcare, education, tourism, manufacturing, and consumer product goods to create transformative experiences.